Definition and Example of the Three-Year Rule

 What About the Estate Tax Exemption?

 The federal gift tax goes hand in hand with the federal estate tax.
-They share a single lifetime exemption of $11.7 million as of 2021.
+They share a single lifetime exemption of $11.7 million for 2021 and $12.06 million for 2022.
 So long as the total combined amount of your estate and lifetime gifts does not exceed the lifetime exemption for the year in which you die, you do not have to file an estate tax return.

-The value of your lifetime gifts is the total of all gifts to which:
+The value of your lifetime gifts is the total of all gifts which:

 - Exceeded the small annual gift tax exclusion

 - You didn't pay the gift tax at the time you made them

-As of 2021, the exclusion is up to $15,000 per person per year.
-The value of your taxable estate is what’s left after subtracting any liens against the property.
+For 2021, the exclusion is up to $15,000 per person per year.
+That amount rises to $16,600 for 2022.
+The value of your taxable estate is what's left after subtracting any liens against the property.

-For example, if the total of your lifetime gifts and your gross estate was $5 million, you would not owe the estate tax because that amount does not exceed $11.7 million.
-However, if the total came to $12 million, you’d owe taxes on $300,000—the difference after deducting the $11.7 million lifetime exemption.
-The amount of your estate that exceeds $11.7 million (as of 2021) is taxed at a rate of 40%.
+For example, for 2022, if the total of your lifetime gifts and your gross estate was $5 million, you would not owe the estate tax because that amount does not exceed $12.06 million.
+However, if the total came to $12.36 million, you'd owe taxes on $300,000—the difference after deducting the $12.06 million lifetime exemption.
+The taxable amount of your estate that exceeds the exemption amount is taxed at a rate of 40%.

 The Tax Cuts and Jobs Act (TCJA) increased the lifetime exemption in 2018 to $11.18 million from $5.49 million in 2017.
 It is set to drop back down (with inflation adjustments) if the TCJA expires as planned at the end of 2025.